BERAMEET7/PIZZA_APP/README.md

   - You will be redirected to the order tracking page.

 - **Tracking an Order**:
-  - The order tracking page will display the current status of your order with animations.
+  - The order tracking page will display the current status of your order.
   - The status will automatically update as your order progresses through different stages.

-## Animations

-The app uses a combination of CSS animations and JavaScript libraries like Animate.css and Lottie to provide engaging visual feedback for each order status.

 ## Contributing